 Second layer… is the dermis.
 This is super important because it is directly responsible for the condition of the epidermis on the upper story and that’s the one we see, feel, show, and paint for work, parties, dates, going to the post office – all of life’s important milestones, eh!
 This layer features critically important combo of sebaceous glands to keep skin nicely moisturised and elastin and Collagen to keep it plump.
 Sadly, these proteins diminish as we age, smoke, or sit in the sun or basically have any fun.

-So you can understanding why anti-ageing moisturiser is becoming more controversial.
-We are precuppied with upper layer/epidermis, which is great because aesthetically it is important.
+So you can understand why anti-ageing moisturiser is becoming more controversial.
+We are preocupied with upper layer/epidermis, which is great because aesthetically it is important.
 The fundamental problem is that the skin doesn’t want to let in potential foes to the dermis because it’s trying to protect it from potential harm.
 It’s doing a good job with the cells like a pack of guard dogs.

 But the guard dogs won’t let in the clinically proven anti aging ingredients either so this great, expensive moisturiser stuff is smeared benignly onto your epidermis instead, offering nothing more that comfort and a little short term glow.